smilodonis/serverRun/documentation.md

 -   **Ollama Monitoring**:
     -   Shows if the Ollama service is running.
     -   Lists currently loaded models.
+-   **InvokeAI Monitoring**:
+    -   Shows if the InvokeAI service is running.
+    -   Shows if an image is currently being generated.
+    -   Tracks the progress of the current image generation batch (e.g., 1/10).
 -   **Application Management**:
     -   List currently running applications.
     -   Launch specified applications.